htool/signalk-polar-performance-plugin/README.md

 ## Quick start

 1. Open the webapp from **Webapps → Polar Performance**.
-2. Go to the **Polars** tab and either import a polar from the ORC database or upload your own CSV file.
+2. Go to the **Polars** tab and either import a polar from the ORC database or import a text polar.
 3. Go to the **Settings** tab and select the polar you just added as the active polar.
 4. The **Overview** tab now shows live performance numbers and a polar diagram.
 5. Enable the outputs you want in the **Outputs** tab.